Dubosej1/blackjack-trivia/docs/basic-rules.md

 Blackjack Trivia is a 1 player game.
 You will be playing as the sole PLAYER in the game.
 PLAYER will be playing against the DEALER, who is CPU controlled.
 The DEALER's job is to deal cards to itself and PLAYER throughout the course of the game.

+## Betting

+#### Base Bet

+Before the start of a round, PLAYER is able to place a bet on whether they can win the upcoming round or not.
+This bet is called the [BASE BET].

+PLAYER has a [BANK] of money, that they can use to bet with.
+PLAYER is free to bet whatever amount of money they want, as long as they have money in their bank.
+When they run out of money in their bank, they're no longer able to play anymore and its GAME OVER.

+#### Side Bets

+PLAYER is also able to place [SIDE BETS], bets that they can place in addition to the Base Bet.
+Side Bets usually have their own sets of rules and conditions of winning, based on what happens during the round.
+This topic is covered more in-depth in the [SIDE BETS](side-bet-rules.md) section of the documenation.

 ## Dealing the Cards

 At the start of the game, DEALER will deal 2 cards to itself and PLAYER.